icaroharry/AEDS/README.md

 ```

 >> ####2.2.2.getParent():
 >> This method gets the parent widget.
-Example:
+Implementation:
 >>
 >